sosiristseng/sosiristseng.github.io/docs/code/julia/plotsjl-tips.md

   - visualization
 ---

-Some tips about [Plots.jl](https://docs.juliaplots.org/stable/), the de-facto standard visulization library in Julia.
+Some tips about [Plots.jl](https://docs.juliaplots.org/stable/), the de-facto standard visualization library in Julia.

 ## You don't have to precalculate